CyprusCodes/xest/documentation/docs/query-generator.md

 # Generating a `Query`

-One of the advantages of using `Xest` framework is that you can generate your queries from your command line with;
+One of the advantages of using **XEST** framework is that you can generate your queries from your command line with;

 ```
 $ xx new